Book Club Hub

 Like world-building fantasy?
 Eerie dystopias?
 Far-out sci fi?
 This club is for you!
 Have no idea what we’re talking about, but want to discuss weird books with cool people?
 This club is also for you!

 Speculative Fiction, “an umbrella term for science fiction, fantasy, and several other subgenres of improbably what-ifs” (Karen Lord, 2016), is the basis for this brand new book club.
-This monthly club will meet on the 2nd Tuesday of each month (official home location TBD) to discuss a diferent book and the genre as a whole
+This monthly club will meet on the 2nd Tuesday of each month downstairs at The Burger Stand (803 Massachusetts St.) to discuss a different book and the genre as a whole

 - Aug 8th: A Darker Shade of Magic by V.E.
 Schwab